happifocus/Local_Text-to-Image_GPU/README.md

 # Local Text-to-Image Generation using older Nvidia GPU and Gradio Interface

 ## Description
-This project demonstrates the setup of a GPU-accelerated text-to-image generator.
-It includes a Gradio interface for user control, a locally stored text-to-image diffusion model, and the option to install the Gradio interface offline.
+GPU-accelerated text-to-image generator showcasing efficient setup with a Gradio interface for user control.
-The entire text-to-image generator operates efficiently on a local setup, utilizing a local GPU, locally stored model, and local interface.
+Operates seamlessly on local GPU and a locally stored diffusion model.

 ## Setup Instructions
 1. **Create a Project Folder**